hadenlabs/ansible-role-k3s/README.md

 ## Requirements

-This is a list of plugins that need to be installed previously to enjoy all the goodies of this configuration:
+This is a list of applications that need to be installed previously to enjoy all the goodies of this configuration:

 - [gomplate](https://github.com/hairyhenderson/gomplate)
 - [python](https://www.python.org)